ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-github.md

 > Your past self from 6 months ago is gone and won't answer emails from your present self!

 **git:**
-On the one hand, `git` will track and version your files locally on your machine.
-In a complementary way, [GitHub](https://en.wikipedia.org/wiki/GitHub) stores this information online and enables you to collaborate with others (and yourself).
+The version control program `git` will track and version your files locally on your machine. `git` is locally executed and works on your local machine.
+It was named created and named by *Linus Torvalds*, the creator of Linux.
+Torvalds sarcastically quipped about the name _git_ (which means unpleasant person in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
+First 'Linux', now 'git'."

 `git` is a version control system that lets you track changes to files over time.
-These files can be any kind of file (eg .doc, .pdf, .xls), but free text differences are most easily visible (eg txt, csv, md).
+These files can be any kind of file (e.g. .doc, .pdf, .xls), but free text differences are visible and can be read by humans (eg txt, csv, md).

 **Github:**
 [GitHub](https://github.com/) is a website for storing your git versioned files remotely.
 It has many nice features to be able visualize differences between [images](https://help.github.com/articles/rendering-and-diffing-images/), [rendering](https://help.github.com/articles/mapping-geojson-files-on-github/) & [diffing](https://github.com/blog/1772-diffable-more-customizable-maps) map data files, [render text data files](https://help.github.com/articles/rendering-csv-and-tsv-data/), and [track changes in text](https://help.github.com/articles/rendering-differences-in-prose-documents/).